 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a history of heart disease (such as myocarditis or pericarditis), or stomach problems (such as blockage, pyloric stenosis).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a history of heart disease (such as myocarditis or pericarditis), or stomach problems (such as blockage, pyloric stenosis).
 Tell your doctor if you had an allergic reaction to sulfasalazine.